PioniaPHP-project/pionia-docs/content/docs/documentation/800_security.md

 ## Authentication - Authentication Backends.

-Authentication is the process of verifying the identity of a user.
 Currently Pionia does not dictate on any authentication mechanism but provides a way to implement your own authentication mechanism.

+{{<callout note >}}
+Pionia keeps an open mind on how you want to secure your apis.
+Most commonly, you will find JWT, OAuth, Basic Auth, and many more helpful.
+You can implement any of these in Pionia.
+All Pionia is seeking out is context user object that gets returned in your authentication backends.

+With this approach, you can make authentication backends that handle mobile, web, and other platforms separately.

+Packages like [firebase/php-jwt](https://github.com/firebase/php-jwt) can be used to implement JWT authentication.

+{{</callout>}}

 ### About Authentication Backends